uabrc/uabrc.github.io/docs/help/faq.md

 ### How do I locate hidden dot files on Cheaha?

+Dot files are files or directories that start with the character `.` as in the file `.bashrc` or the `.conda` directory.

 If you are using Open OnDemand, please navigate to `https://rc.uab.edu`, login and click the `Files` dropdown in the top navigation menu.
 Click "Home Directory".
 More detailed instructions on the file browser can be found at [OOD Files](/docs/cheaha/open_ondemand/ood_files.md).
 Once you've opened the file browser, check the checkbox labeled "Show Dotfiles" in the top-right of the page.

 ![!File browser bar with Show Dotfiles checked.](images/faq_odd_show_dotfiles.png)